 - Have good organizational skills

-- Training is offered locally through the Justice Institute of BC
+ESS training is offered through the Canadian Red Cross and the Justice Institute of BC

 Volunteers form the backbone of ESS.
 You’ll meet and train with interesting people, and be part of an organization that makes a difference